 Round or cubic particles where calcium carbonate (calcite) or glass spheres are typical examples.
 That shape of particle increases stiffness somewhat, decreases strength slightly and has least effect on impact resistance and elongation to break.
-An advantages is that properties are altered equally in all three directions (x, y & z) and there is no tendency for warpage.
+An advantage is that properties are altered equally in all three directions (x, y & z) and there is no tendency for warpage.

 Needle shaped particle and fibers typified by wollastonite and glass fiber, can reinforce plastics if the aspect ratio is high enough and if they are well bonded to the surrounding polymer.
 The key property is aspect ratio, which simply means the largest dimension of the particle divided by the smallest dimension.
 So, for a needle 10 microns long and 1 micron wide, the aspect ratio is 10:1.
 Higher aspect ratio means better reinforcement.
 What does reinforcement mean exactly?
 It’s a term used a lot, but rarely does anyone say what it means.
 The best definition I have seen is that a reinforcement increases both stiffness and strength.